michael2012z/BitBible/markdown/KJV/files/1Chr.md

 5. The sons of Japheth; Gomer, and Magog, and Madai, and Javan, and Tubal, and Meshech, and Tiras.

-6. And the sons of Gomer; Ashchenaz, and Riphath, and Togarmah.Riphath: or, Diphath as it is in some copies
+6. And the sons of Gomer; Ashchenaz, and Riphath, and Togarmah.

-7. And the sons of Javan; Elishah, and Tarshish, Kittim, and Dodanim.Dodanim: or, Rodanim, according to some copies
+7. And the sons of Javan; Elishah, and Tarshish, Kittim, and Dodanim.

 8. The sons of Ham; Cush, and Mizraim, Put, and Canaan.